-Take Control of Your Financial Stress To Improve Your Health
+Take Control of Your Financial Stress to Improve Your Health

 It's normal for people to have some level of stress.
 But it isn't normal for your physical, emotional, or mental health to be impacted.

 There are some things you can do to help relieve some stress and make it easier to manage your life and relationships as you work to get your financial situation under control.

 - If you're feeling a significant level of stress, find a support system fast.
-Talk to family members, your doctor, a therapist or counselor, a financial coach, or anyone else who you feel comfortable speaking with.
+Talk to family members, your doctor, a therapist or counselor, a career or life coach or a financial coach, or anyone else who you feel comfortable speaking with.

 - Focus on what you put into your body each day and get moving.
 Skip happy hour or grabbing a fast food dinner.
 Instead, go home and get out for a walk.
-Make a healthy meal and don't indulge in a sugary dessert before you go to bed.
+Make a healthy meal, and don't indulge in a sugary dessert before you go to bed.

 - If you don't use a budget or track your expenses, make it a priority.
 While you may be in a worse financial situation than you even realize – the opposite may also be true.

 - If you still aren't sure what to do after looking at your options, talk to someone you trust.
 They may suggest ideas you haven't even considered.

 It's Not Selfish; It's Smart

-It means your physical, emotional, and mental health matter and that you should take steps to reduce chronic stress – no matter the cause.
+It means your physical, emotional, and mental health matters and that you should take steps to reduce chronic stress – regardless of the cause.